+• Long-sleeved shirt and long pants to wear while outside whenever possible, to prevent illnesses carried by insects (e.g., malaria, dengue, filariasis, leishmaniasis, and onchocerciasis).
-• Insect repellent containing DEET (diethylmethyltoluamide), in 30%-35% strength for adults and 6%-10% for children.
-The insecticide permethrin applied to clothing is an effective deterrent to ticks.

-• Over-the-counter antidiarrheal medicine to take if you have diarrhea.

-• Iodine tablets and water filters to purify water if bottled water is not available.
-See Food and Water Precautions and Travelers' Diarrhea Prevention (http://www.cdc.gov/travel/foodwatr.htm) and Risks from Food and Drink (fhttp://www.cdc.gov/travel/food-drink-risks.htm) or more detailed information about water filters.

-• Sunblock, sunglasses, hat.

-• Prescription medications: make sure you have enough to last during your trip, as well as a copy of the prescription(s).
+- Insect repellent containing DEET (diethylmethyltoluamide), in 30%-35% strength for adults and 6%-10% for children.
+Unless you are staying in air-conditioned or well-screened housing, purchase a bed net impregnated with the insecticide permethrin.
+(Bed nets can be purchased in camping or military supply stores.) - Over-the-counter antidiarrheal medicine to take if you have diarrhea. - Iodine tablets and water filters to purify water if bottled water is not available.
+See Do's above for more details about water filters. - Sunblock, sunglasses, hat. - Prescription medications: make sure you have enough to last during your trip, as well as a copy of the prescription(s).